siamakn/temp-nomad-onboarding-workshop/docs/Creating_Workshop_Materials/git_collaboration_training_materials.md

 ## Introduction

 This document describes our Git collaboration workflow.
-I suggest using GitHub GUI instead of the command line for issue tracking and branch management, which allows for a relatively more straight forward integration of everyone's contributions.
+I suggest using GitHub GUI instead of the command line for issue tracking and branch management, which allows for a relatively more straightforward integration of everyone's contributions.

 ## Workflow Steps